JimZhang37/cloud-developer-project-3-microservice/README.md

 });
 ```
 ### Configure File Storage(AWS:S3)
+You need to create a S3 bucket.
+* encryption, server-side encryption with s3 managed key
+* permission, don't give public access as this is a bucket used for application
+* CORS policy, please copy `udacity-c3-restapi/s3_cors.xml` when you specify CORS in your bucket

 You also need to create a new S3 bucket and save its bucket address in the `~/.bash_profile`.

-In `/udacity-c3-restapi`, we establish a connection with AWS S3 bucket.
+In `/udacity-c3-restapi/src/aws.ts`, we establish a connection with AWS S3 bucket.

 ```
 const c = config.dev;